wwrechard/pydlm/README.md

 =======================================================

-Welcome to [pydlm](https://pydlm.github.io/), a flexible, user-friendly and rich functionality time series modeling library for python.
-This library implementes the Bayesian dynamic linear model (Harrison and West, 1999) for time series data.
-Time series modeling is easy with `pydlm`.
+Welcome to [pydlm](https://pydlm.github.io/), a flexible and user-friendly time series modeling library for python.
+This library implements the Bayesian dynamic linear model (Harrison and West, 1999) for time series data.

 Changes in the current Github (dev) version
 -------------------------------------------